 Conclusion

-The old educational leave is history; the Weiterbildungszeit is its stricter successor: longer prior employment, mandatory educational counselling and a clear minimum scope.
-For your studies, that mostly means planning early and deliberately.
-You can read how educational leave worked until 2025 in the post educational leave for your degree, and more options in Austria under distance learning in Austria.
-If you want to know which programme meets the criteria and what the consultation process looks like, book a free initial consultation.
+The old educational leave is history; the Weiterbildungszeit is its stricter successor: longer prior employment, mandatory educational counselling and a clearly defined minimum of 20 ECTS per semester.
+Convert that requirement into hours once and the model makes sense: 30 hours of study time per week is not doable without leave.
+You can read how educational leave worked until 2025 in the post on educational leave for your degree, and more routes in Austria under distance learning in Austria and financing your studies.

 Frequently asked questions